dklisiarchis/chalk-php/README.md

 | Underline      | 4m   |

+## Adding your own
+To use a custom color palette, simply create a string backed Enum implementing `\Dklis\Chalk\Contracts\ColorPaletteInterface` and call the `Chalk::create` function to create your messages.

 ## Issues
 Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/dklisiarchis/chalk-php/issues).